 SC State Museum, 301 Gervais St., Columbia.
 Ongoing - "Eclipsing 50: The SC State Art Collection 1967 - 2017."
 This new exhibition features artwork collected from 1967 - 2017 and highlights the breadth and depth of work produced by artists in our state.
 Established in 1967 as one of the South Carolina Arts Commission's first programs, the State Art Collection now includes 493 works in a variety of styles and media from 287 artists.
 This exhibit includes over 80 pieces from the collection and centers on the spirit of dynamism and leaps of artistic faith revealed in this unique cultural document of South Carolina's changing art landscape.
 Featured artists include: Jasper Johns, Linda McCune, Robert Courtright, Mary Jackson, Mike Williams, Jorge Otero, Bing Jian Zhang, James Busby, and many more!
 Ongoing - "ART: A Collection of Collections."
 The SC State Museum is home to over 4,000 works of art, hand-made objects and various collections within its collection.
 Many of these pieces have never been on display in the museum.
 ART: A Collection of Collections will highlight some of these one-of-a-kind collections within the museum's entire collection.
 Guests will get to explore works of fine, folk and decorative art made by South Carolina artists that are being grouped into collections within the exhibit based on medium, subject or artist.
 This exhibit will showcase rarely seen artwork by South Carolina artists, enhanced by the fascinating stories of their inception and why they belong with other works of art to give us a new look at South Carolina and its visual culture.
+4th Floor, beginning on May 19 - "Fill in the Gap," lets visitors discover items recently acquired by the museum within the last five years and learn about the process curators us to collect them, which includes artwork by Tarleton Blackwell, Catawba Indian pottery and a first generation Fender Stratocaster guitar.
 The Crescent Café, second floor mezzanine of the Museum.
 The house menu offers a variety of baked goods, juices, coffee, hot chocolate and tea.
-Lunchtime offerings include deli sandwiches and alternating daily soups, as well as grilled chicken salads and sandwiches.
+Lunchtime offerings include deli sandwiches and alternating daily soups, as well as grilled chi and sandwiches.
 And let's not forget the house specialty: spectacular fudge, handmade on-site.
 Museum Hours: Mon.-Sat., 10am-5pm; Sun.,1-5pm.
 Admission: Yes.
 Contact: call 803/898-4921 or at (http://scmuseum.org/).